Low mood and depression

 Access support at LJMU

-LJMU have a team of Wellbeing Advisors who can help and support you and refer you into specialist support teams such as Mental Health Advisers and Counsellors where appropriate.
+LJMU have a team of Wellbeing Advisors who can help and support you and refer you into specialist support teams such as Mental Health Advisors and Counsellors where appropriate.
 If you have a diagnosis of depression, we recommend you get in touch with our Disability team and Study Guidance team.

 Enrol on the SAW Canvas course for workshops on a range of wellbeing topics.